syncfusion-content/wpf-docs/wpf/SfKanban/Placeholderstyle.md

 # Placeholder

-The placeholder is used to visualize multiple categories in the Kanban column.
-It will appear while dragging a card over the column with multiple categories.
+The placeholder is to denote a card's new position in the [`KanbanColumn`](https://help.syncfusion.com/cr/cref_files/wpf/sfkanban/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.KanbanColumn.html).
+It will appear while dragging a card over the column.

 ### Placeholder style